Timendus/blog/zorg-en-ict/_posts/2021-06-14-hoe-toestemming-het-hoofdpijndossier-van-de-zorg-werd-gemaakt.md

 ---
 layout: post
+date: 2021-06-14
 language: nl
-title: Hoe 'toestemming'​ het hoofdpijndossier van de zorg werd (gemaakt)
 image: /assets/images/articles/2021-06-14-toestemming-hoofdpijndossier/header.jpeg

-category: healthcare
+title: How 'consent' became the headache of healthcare
 excerpt: >
+  The legislation for consent in Dutch healthcare is actually quite well put together.
+Seriously!
+The problem is that we use an "elektronisch uitwisselingssysteem" for every exchange, and that hinders communication and is not good for our privacy.

+titel: Hoe 'toestemming'​ het hoofdpijndossier van de zorg werd (gemaakt)
+samenvatting: >
   De wetgeving voor toestemming in de zorg zit eigenlijk best wel goed in elkaar.
 Ja echt.
 Het probleem is dat we voor elke uitwisseling gebruik maken van een "elektronisch uitwisselingssysteem".
 En dat remt communicatie en is niet goed voor onze privacy.
-date: 2021-06-14
-tags:
-  - Zorg
-  - Toestemming
-  - featured
 ---

 We mogen het soms ook best toegeven als dingen gewoon goed geregeld zijn in